nikitarub/DevOpsLLM/README.md

 I'm logging every action I take in [LOG.md](LOG.md) file.
 That's the most interesting reading here.

 The idea is simple: create a sample app and setup all the infrastructure and automation for it.
+Of course, no deep dive and just basic example, but I'm curious.

+Probably, I'll eventually get it done.
+Yet, I'd like to figure out how fast it will be done.

 **Plan:**